pragnakalpdev54/Junior-Training/docs/LEVEL_2_INTERMEDIATE.md

 - Can override per-action if needed
 - Most common permission for user data

+**Note**: This is the most common permission for user-owned resources like tasks, where users should only see their own data.

 #### 3. IsAdminUser

 User must be staff/admin.